-20.1.
+- 19.1.
 Approval of loans or overdrafts is subject to institutions' credit assessment which should take into account the applicants' ability to repay.
-In doing so, institutions may have regard to such factors as -

-- (a) prior knowledge of the customer's financial affairs gained from past dealings; - (b) the customer's income and expenditure; - (c) the customer's assets and liabilities; - (d) information obtained from credit reference agencies; - (e) other relevant information supplied by the applicant. - 20.2.
+In doing so, institutions may have regard to such factors as - - (a) prior knowledge of the customer's financial affairs gained from past dealings; - (b) the customer's income and expenditure; - (c) the customer's assets and liabilities; - (d) information obtained from credit reference agencies;and - (e) other relevant information supplied by the applicant. - 19.2.
 Institutions should endeavour to ensure that a prospective borrower understands the principal terms and conditions of any borrowing arrangement.
-The following information should be provided upon application for a loan or overdraft or, where relevant, in a subsequent offer - - (a) the rate of interest for the loan or overdraft, and whether it may be varied over the period of the loan; - (b) the basis on which interest will be determined and when it will be payable, including where relevant the APRs (see section 12 above), and the number of days in the year (in both ordinary and leap years) that will be used for the calculation; - (c) all fees and charges which will apply; - (d) the specified period during which the loan offer may be accepted by the prospective borrower; - (e) details of terms of repayment, including the loan tenor and, where relevant the instalments payable by the customer; - (f) any overriding right to demand immediate repayment;

-- (g) other significant features such as security requirements, late payment penalties, and the charges or termination fees for early repayment; and - (h) the institution's right, in the event of default of the borrower, to set off any credit balance in other accounts held by the borrower (or in a joint account of the borrower) against the amount due to the institution. - 20.3.
+The following information should be provided upon application for a loan or overdraft or, where relevant, in a subsequent offer -

+- (a) the rate of interest for the loan or overdraft, and whether it may be varied over the period of the loan; - (b) the basis on which interest will be determined and when it will be payable, including where relevant the APRs (see section 12 of Chapter 1), and the number of days in the year (in both ordinary and leap years) that will be used for the calculation; - (c) all fees and charges which will apply; - (d) the specified period for which the loan is available; - (e) details of terms of repayment, including where relevant the instalments payable by the customer; - (f) any overriding right to demand immediate repayment; - (g) other significant features such as security requirements, late payment penalties, and the charges or termination fees for early repayment; and - (h) the institution's right, in the event of default of the borrower, to set off any credit balance in other accounts held by the borrower (or in a joint account of the borrower) against the amount due to the institution. - 19.3.
 For personal loans with a specified maturity date, institutions should quote the APRs for different tenors which are commonly selected by customers.
-Where there is more than one applicable interest rate during the loan period, institutions should follow the method set out in the relevant guidelines issued by the industry associations and quote the effective APRs for the relevant tenors. - 20.4.
-For personal loans which are revolving in nature (excluding overdrafts), institutions should quote the APR calculated in accordance with the method set out in the relevant guidelines issued by the industry associations together with the annual fee.
-The APR and the annual fee should be shown with equal prominence whenever interest rates are quoted. - 20.5.
-The number of days used as the basis of interest calculation for loans and deposits should be consistent. - 20.6.
-Where the rate of interest for a loan or an overdraft is based on a reference rate, for example, best lending rate, institutions should notify customers of any changes in the reference rate as soon as practicable, unless such changes have been widely publicized in the media. - 20.7.
-If institutions intend to charge a default rate of interest and make other charges in accordance with the relevant terms and conditions when customers overdraw their accounts or exceed an agreed borrowing limit, institutions should advise customers in advance of their right to impose such default

-- interest and charges and inform customers promptly after exercising such right. - 20.8.
+Where there is more than one applicable interest rate during the loan period, institutions should follow the method set out in the relevant guidelines issued by the industry associations and quote the effective APRs for the relevant tenors. - 19.4.
+For personal loans which are revolving in nature (excluding overdrafts), institutions should quote the APR calculated in accordance with the method set out in the relevant guidelines issued by the industry associations together with the annual

+- fee.
+The APR and the annual fee should be shown with equal prominence whenever interest rates are quoted. - 19.5.
+The number of days used as the basis of interest calculation for loans and deposits should be consistent; - 19.6.
+Where the rate of interest for a loan or an overdraft is based on a reference rate, for example, best lending rate, institutions should notify customers of any changes in the reference rate as soon as practicable, unless such changes have been widely publicized in the media. - 19.7.
+If customers overdraw their accounts without prior agreement or exceed an agreed borrowing limit, institutions may charge a "penalty" rate of interest and make other charges in accordance with the relevant terms and conditions.
+Institutions should advise customers in advance of their right to impose such penalties and charges and inform customers promptly after exercising such right. - 19.8.
 Institutions should advise customers to inform them as soon as possible of any difficulty in repaying or servicing the loan over the credit period.

-21. Residential Mortgage Lending
+20. Residential Mortgage Lending